sibir-9k/Neo-project/README.md

 - Register new user ('worker')

-- added mobile version for iPhone 6/7/8
+- added mobile version for iPhone 6/7/8 & Samsung Galaxy A51/A71

 - if the user is not in the system, you cannot log in